FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 recipient to inform the order originator which of these methods to use.

-An algorithmic order provider indicates that it can receive parameters through the StrategyParametersGrp component block (tags 957-960) by setting the attribute of the Strategies element, tag957Support, to true.
+An algorithmic order provider indicates that it can receive parameters through the StrategyParametersGrp component (tags 957-960) by setting the attribute of the Strategies element, tag957Support, to true.
 The recipient can also indicate that it is able to receive parameters via user-defined tags by proving values for the fixTag attributes of